zyinaa/my-personal-website/content/authors/admin/_index.md

 Hi, welcome to my homepage where you can learn my background and check on my updates. \
 I got my Bachelor of science degree in mathematics at HKUST in 2021, while my major is statistics and financial math.
 My final year's capstone project is on time series analysis and its application on portfolio optimization.
 Since graduation, I have been working on my current position as an Instructional Assistant and Research Assistant of ISOM.
 I have been collaborating the work with my supervisors, and working on quantitative finance projects including methods of machine learning, deep learning, classification and clustering, sentiment analysis, time series and so on. \
-My research interests involve macro-economics topics including land problems, development the agrarian questions which focuses on three areas: agricultural production, rural construction, peasant society in China.
+My research interests involve macro-economics topics including agrarian problems, urbanization and land questions.
 And implementing machine learning algorithms in financial market and big data research.
 {style="text-align: justify;"}